Rename Debian packages according to version

 $ shuf /usr/share/dict/words --repeat --random-source /dev/random -n 5

-You can swap /usr/share/dict/words with any good wordlist, like EFF’s or Arnold Reinhold’s Diceware list.
+You can swap /usr/share/dict/words with any good word list, like EFF’s or Arnold Reinhold’s Diceware list.

 alias passphrase="shuf ~/dotfiles/misc/diceware8k.txt --repeat --random-source /dev/random -n"